ABOUT THE PROGRAM

 What to Expect

-During the program, fellows engage in studies and activities throughout the National Academies.
+During the program, fellows engage in studies and activities throughout the Academies.
 Examples of former fellows' projects include:

 - Outlining themes related to leading research in remote sensing applications;